Urinals & Urinal Packs

 What is the lifespan of a urinal?

 The lifespan of a urinal depends on how often it’s used, the quality of materials used, and how well it’s maintained.
-In general, a well-cared-for urinal will last for 10 to 20 years or even more.
+Generally, a well-cared-for urinal will last 10 to 20 years or even more.

 How do waterless urinals work?

 Waterless urinals work by diverting urine into a one-way valve and through to a trap.
-This urinal trap has a chemical less dense than urine, so when the urine enters the trap, the chemical displaces the urine and forces it lower into the trap.
+This urinal trap has a less dense chemical than urine, so when the urine enters the trap, it displaces the urine and forces it lower into the trap.
 Waterless urinals are an excellent way to save water and avoid all the potential problems that come with water, such as flooding.
 They are also very hygienic, reducing the spread and growth of bacteria.

 Why do urinals get blocked?

-The reason urinals can become blocked over time is usually down to the build-up of scale in either the waste pipe work or the urinal traps.
-This scale is mostly caused by limescale that is present in the water, and uric scale, which is a combination of proteins found in urine and hard water that forms a hard accumulation of scale in the urinal systems.
+urinals can become blocked over time due to the build-up of scale in either the waste pipe work or the urinal traps.
+This scale is mostly caused by limescale, present in the water, and uric scale, a combination of proteins found in urine and hard water that forms a hard accumulation of scale in the urinal systems.

 How to unclog a commercial urinal

-To unclog a urinal, you can simply use a plunger the same way you'd unclog a toilet.
-If this doesn’t have the desired effect, you can use a drain auger to snake the drain line and remove any blockages.
-For more heavy duty blockages, you can use a solution of muriatic acid and water to dissolve blockages- being sure to wear the appropriate safety equipment and gloves to protect yourself.
+To unclog a urinal, you can use a plunger like you'd unclog a toilet.
+If this doesn’t have the desired effect, you can use a drain auger to snake the drain line and remove blockages.
+For more heavy-duty blockages, you can dissolve them with a solution of muriatic acid and water.
+Be sure to wear the appropriate safety equipment and gloves to protect yourself.

 Our specialist team can offer independent advice to you regarding your urinal needs and washroom project, from choosing the correct type of exposed or concealed trap for a particular urinal bowl to mounting and hanging advice for duct set and partitioning, we are confident that we can supply you with exactly the right urinal products.
 You can order online, or for more detailed advice along with your order, contact us or call our team today on 01202 650900.